Learn German for Free with My 21 Favorite Tools

-German is such a widely studied language that there are tons of free learning resources available to you.
+Today it’s easier than ever to learn German for free.
+German is such a widely studied language that there are tons of resources available to you.

 What better way to learn German than from the convenience of your phone?
 There are a lot of great language learning apps out there that you can use or try out for free!